raf-1404/cybersec/README.md

 # These are some projects I've worked on to improve my skills

 a) combovirus.cpp
-Is a source code of a simple virus file that I've created that works on windows system if security settings are turned of in C++ that are divided into parts
+Is a source code of a simple virus file that I've created that works on windows system if security settings are turned off in C++ that are divided into parts

    opens a command line and prints "I love you 3000" a 1000 times , moves the cursor diagonally ,